jamesjlyons/james-lyons-design/src/content/projects/albatross/albatross.md

 #### The Problem

 99.8% of users bounced when arriving on the first page of GrandPad's buy flow, whether coming from a point in the sales funnel or landing directly on the page.
 Mobile devices were starting to account for a large percentage of our visitors, and none of the buy flow was optimized well for mobile.
-To add some spice to this project, GrandPad had recently started working with a marketing firm, and ou biggest marketing campaign was scheduled to launch in a little over a month.
+To add some spice to this project, GrandPad had recently started working with a marketing firm, and our biggest marketing campaign was scheduled to launch in a little over a month.
 Somewhat of a crunched timeline.
 <br /><br /><br />

 #### The Goal of the Redesign